The Advantages of Pets in a Rental Property

 Creating a clear pet policy is key when allowing pets in a rental property.

-This policy spells out what you expect from pet owners and helps cut down on possible problems.
+This policy spells out what you expect from pet owners and helps reduce possible problems.

 Consider the following:

-• Landlords can set breed or size restrictions to manage potential risks associated with certain pets.
+- Landlords can set breed or size restrictions to manage potential risks associated with certain pets.
+Set a policy to meet the pet if necessary.

 A set pet policy is a key component of a successful pet-friendly rental property.
 It manages potential risks, sets clear expectations, and fosters a positive relationship between landlords and pet-owning tenants.